 Don’t think about food too much

-If food is still the highlight of your day, you might seek insight into why that is.
-Perhaps you’re unhappy at work or in your relationship, and your preoccupation with food is just a smokescreen for dealing with those issues.
+If food is still the highlight of your day, it’s worth contemplating why that is.
+Maybe you’re unhappy at work or in your relationship, and your preoccupation with food is just a smokescreen for dealing with those issues.
 If you’re eating as a way of distracting yourself from the issues in your life, try to deal with the root issue – whether it be through therapy, journaling, tapping / emotional freedom technique (EFT), or just being with your feelings.
 Emotional issues are usually why we overeat in the first place, and unless we deal with them, no diet will ever be effective.

 You can make not thinking about food easier for ourselves by limiting the amount of time you’re in the kitchen.
 Hanging out in the kitchen is great for when we’re cooking, but beyond that it can be a trap.
 When shopping, bring a shopping list and don’t stray from it.
 Make not eating out problem foods, such as bread and ice cream, easier by simply not buying them.

 In the end, food is meant to be fuel.
-Eating is really only appropriate when we’re genuinely hungry; its purpose its to nourish our bodies and give them the energy we need.
-Lavishing too much attention on food wastes time and energy away from the things that really matter like living a life that is fulfilling and true to ourselves.
+Eating is really only needed when we’re genuinely hungry; its purpose is to nourish our bodies and give them the energy we need.
+Putting too much attention on food can divert time and energy away from the things that really matter like living a life that is fulfilling and true to ourselves.

-Finally, here are some books that I’ve found personally helpful or think might be helpful for those who would like to have a better relationship to food and their bodies.
+Finally, here are some books that I’ve found personally helpful and think might be helpful for those who would like to have a better relationship to food and their bodies.